BriskenFinancials/use-case-template/cards/UC10000426-G-05-present-fixed-scope-fixed-price-proposal-with-project-timelines.md

 # Present fixed-scope, fixed-price proposal with project timelines

+This activity leads into the transition from 'Define project scope for 1 company code and 3 banks'.
 Develop a detailed project proposal, including a fixed scope, fixed price, and clear project timelines.
 Schedule a meeting with the customer to present the proposal and ensure all stakeholders are present.
-You will be able to confidently Develop a detailed project proposal, including a fixed scope, fixed price, and clear project timelines

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-G-05-top.png)